 On the other hand, life IS different.
 Mornings are easier because once we fall asleep we STAY asleep.
 Evenings are longer because they don’t revolve around settling down to pop a box-set on and unscrewing the wine.
 Conflict is resolved in a more rational, less emotional fashion (but of course, hasn’t gone away: we are teetotal, not robots).
 We have saved money.
 I am more

 It has taken me seven months to understand my relationship with alcohol and how very much it had become something I was deeply frightened of.
 How it was fuelling a kind of hypochondria I am only now at some distance, able to admit to.
-And more than that it has shown me how prevalent alcohol is in our society and how very often it is standing between those I love and a life less ordinary.
+And more than that it has shown me how prevalent alcohol is in our society and how very often it is standing between those I love and

 Do I feel smug?
 Not a bit of it.
 I miss wine.
 I have replaced the glass in my hand with a nightly Russian tonic and I look forward to it, but it isn’t wine.
 Damnit.